rossrochford/gcp-hashi-cluster/docs/docs/3_create_gcp_projects.rst

 This will take about 10 minutes to complete.
 The following items will be created:

-- Two projects named: *vpc-host-project-<uuid>* and *hashi-cluster-<uuid>*.
+- Two GCP projects named: *vpc-host-project-<uuid>* and *hashi-cluster-<uuid>*.
 To change these prefixes see *project-defaults.json*.
 - Three service accounts, two highly privileged accounts for Terraform, and a third more restricted account that will be assigned to instances.
-- Credentials keys (json) for the service accounts and an SSH key used by Packer, these are downloaded and stored in the *keys/* directory.
+- Credentials keys (json) for the service accounts and an SSH key, these are downloaded and stored in the *keys/* directory.
 - A shared VPC network and a subnetwork for the cluster service project.
 - A public IP address for the load-balancer.
 - A `KMS <https://cloud.google.com/security-key-management>`_ keyring and key.
 - A json file **build/conf/project-info.json** with configuration parameters for Packer, Terraform and the remaining build scripts.

-Be careful when updating the `project-info.json` file, some values can be altered, some can be altered before starting the cluster but not after, and some should never be altered.
+Be careful when updating the `project-info.json` file, some values can be altered before starting the cluster but not after, and some should never be altered.

-Now is a good time to amend `num_hashi_clients` and `hashi_client_size`, or to add additional `sub_domains`.
+Now is a good time to amend `num_hashi_clients` and `hashi_client_size`, or add additional `sub_domains`.
 Once the cluster is running, altering sub-domains on the load-balancer's SSL certificate is not trivial.

 If your services accept websocket connections from clients you need to increase `http_timeout_sec` to the maximum length of your websocket sessions.
 This will affect the max response timeouts on all HTTPs traffic, you may prefer to define a separate backend service  (`google_compute_backend_service`) for websocket services and keep a shorter timeout for regular HTTPs traffic, see: `Backend Service Timeout <https://cloud.google.com/load-balancing/docs/backend-service#timeout-setting>`_